Published: April 2014

 |B||Restricted to descending aorta|

-Dissections typically manifest between the fifth and seventh decades of life, with a male preponderance.
-Patients typically present with the acute onset of pain, which occurs in up to 96% of cases.
+Dissections typically manifest between the 5th and 7th decades of life, with a male preponderance.3 Patients typically present with the acute onset of pain, which occurs in up to 96% of cases.
 Pain is often most severe at its onset and described as a tearing, ripping, or stabbing sensation.
 Often, the pain is migratory, a crucial component of the history, reflecting propagation of the dissection.
 Involvement of the ascending aorta results in anterior chest or neck pain, with intrascapular or subscapular pain from involvement of the descending thoracic aorta, and lower back and left flank pain from thoracoabdominal aortic involvement.
 Hypertension on presentation is common, more so in distal dissection, although hypotension can be seen if complications have developed, particularly in proximal dissections.
 The dissection may compromise flow to the great vessels and lead to pulse deficits; these can be transient, because the dissection flap can oscillate.
 Actual blood pressure may not be appreciated if the arm used has compromise of the brachial circulation (pseudohypotension).

 If the dissection involves the aortic root, commissural involvement of the aortic valve can lead to aortic regurgitation.
 Dilation of the root and aortic annulus, without leaflet involvement, can also lead to aortic valve regurgitation.
 A diastolic murmur is evident in these cases.
 Dissections can involve the ostia of the coronary arteries, resulting in acute myocardial ischemia and infarction (2%-3% of cases).
 The right coronary artery ostium is more commonly affected than the left main.
 The dissection can extend proximally into the pericardial space, resulting in pericardial effusion and tamponade, a common mechanism of syncope and hypotension in dissection.
 A pericardial friction rub can be a clue to the presence of hemopericardium.
-Rupture into the pericardial space represents the most common mode of death in patients with aortic dissection.
-Acute lower extremity, renal, or mesenteric ischemia can be seen in descending aortic dissections.
+Rupture into the pericardial space represents a common mode of death in patients with aortic dissection.
+Malperfusion syndromes with acute lower extremity, renal, or mesenteric ischemia can be seen in descending aortic dissections.
 Focal neurologic deficits can occur with involvement of the great vessels.
 Compromise of spinal artery perfusion may result in paraparesis.
 Whereas chest pain and pulse deficits are usually described, it is important to recognize that less than 20% of patients present with these findings.
 Therefore, a high clinical suspicion for dissection is paramount.

 The chest radiograph may be normal in cases of dissection.
 A well-recognized finding is mediastinal widening, present in about 60% of cases.
 Rupture into the pleural or pericardial space manifests as pleural effusions or an enlarged cardiac silhouette; the latter may also be present because of chronic aortic regurgitation.
 The electrocardiogram can be normal but often shows nonspecific ST-T wave changes.
 Involvement of the coronary artery ostia can result in ST-segment elevation, representing an acute myocardial injury pattern.
 Transthoracic echocardiography can on occasion identify a proximal or even distal dissection flap.
-Even if a flap is not seen, the presence of aortic dilation, aortic regurgitation, or an unexplained pericardial effusion can be important clues in the diagnostic consideration of dissection in a patient with chest pain.
+Even if a flap is not seen, the presence of aortic dilation, aortic regurgitation, or an unexplained pericardial effusion (present in one third of patients) can be important clues in the diagnostic consideration of dissection in a patient with chest pain.
 More definitive diagnostic modalities include transesophageal echocardiography (TEE), computed tomography (CT), and magnetic resonance angiography (MRA; Fig. 4).
-Each has relative advantages and disadvantages, but all have excellent sensitivity and specificity (Table 2).
+Each has relative advantages and disadvantages, but all have excellent sensitivity and specificity (Table 2).4

 Assesses valvular function